kasper-piskorski/docs/pages/misc/cheatsheet.md

 limit 10
 offset 20
 ```
-Some results can be skipped.
+Skip some results in a query.

 <big><pre>
 distinct</pre></big>